BOGTROTTERS – Description of Our Walking Club

 When leaving from the Tuning Fork for a Sunday walk we car pool and you may either drive or grab a lift to do our bit on mimimizing our impact on the countryside.
 If you do grab a lift we give the driver €7 each to help towards petrol money.
 (So if you have a people carrier and can cram loads in then happy days!)

 A membership application form can be downloaded here.
 Please note that you must come on at least one walk before applying for membership so you can access us to see if we are the right club for you primarily with regards to speed and fitness required for the walks as we a great bunch of people so no problem there 😉

-For information on the club you can contact the secretary Niamh at
+For information on the club you can contact the secretary Stephen at

 or if you want to come out on a grade 3 walk for the first time please contact the secretary in advance (and definitely not that morning or late the previous night please!)